hphelion/documentation/moonshot/prepare.faqs.md

 ## What is OpenStack?

 OpenStack is a cloud computing project aimed at providing an Infrastructure as a Service (IaaS).
 It is free and open-source software released under the terms of the Apache License.
 The project is managed by the OpenStack
 Foundation, a non-profit corporate entity established in September 2012 to promote OpenStack software and its community.

 The technology consists of a series of interrelated projects that control pools of processing, storage, and networking resources throughout a datacenter, all managed through a dashboard that gives administrators control while empowering its users to provision resources through a web interface.

 ## What is HP Moonshot?

+HP Moonshot is the industry's first software-defined server where each cartridge is optimized to support specific classes of workloads.

 HP Moonshot delivers significant advantages over traditional cloud infrastructure hardware, meeting the business needs of the "New Style of IT."
 These benefits include: